-Figure: In this case, the US and Canada agreed not to cut ENCs by the international boundary in order to maintain the integrity and ease of use of the navigational charts in a major shipping route in the Juan de Fuca Strait.
-Smaller scale charts provide overall coverage.
+Figure : In this case, the US and Canada agreed to cut ENCs not by the international boundary in order to maintain the integrity and ease of use of the navigational charts in a major shipping route in the Juan de Fuca Strait.
 Images are from United States - Canada Transboundary ENC Project, April 25, 2011, Annex B - Pacific Pilot, Official ENC Cuts, revised limits agreement page 9.